OWRC/database-manual/a02_Understanding_ORMGP_Database/02_05_Study_Areas/02_05_Study_Areas.md

 are not limited to this area and data from beyond the study area extents do exist within the database (for a variety of reasons).
 As such, there are a variety of ways by which locations can be grouped or tagged so as to delimit the viewing or analysis of particular datasets.
+In addition, groupings of non-locational (and non-interval) records are possible within the ORMGP database.

 ## Section 2.5.1 ORMGP Study Area